-Welcome to the City College Chemistry Web Resources Page
+Welcome to the City College Chemistry Web Resources Guide

 The websites here are useful for chemistry students and chemists at all stages of their career, from undergraduate chemistry majors to postdocs and chemistry faculty.

-I have been collecting these selected websites since the early days of the world wide web and I continuously update and revise this resources page.
+I have been collecting these selected websites since the early days of the world wide web and I continually update and revise this resources guide.

 Nearly all of these websites are free.
-The few that are only for City College students, faculty and staff are noted.
+The few that are only for City College students, faculty and staff are noted with either a CCNY Libraries icon or a CUNY icon.

 Do you want to learn how to use the chemistry databases and learn the chemistry literature?